Connecticut Countryside - Part I

 Legend Woods Adirondack Shelter

 Returning to High Ledge, the hike leaves the ledge and descends to cross an intermittent stream in a ravine.
 The trail follows glacially-formed ridges until it turns right (east) onto the dirt Legendwood Road (also called Legend Wood Road); a 1937 map from the Rhode Island State Planning Board (RISPB) names it "Ledging Road" and The Connecticut Guide names it "Bullit Ledge Road" (Heermance p.
 247).
+In summer motorboats can be heard on the nearby Billings Lake.
 About a quarter of a mile (0.4 kilometer) along the road, hikers may see the deteriorated, stone-lined foundation hole of an old homestead off to the right (east), among ferns.

 Foundation of homestead on Legendwood Road